 Most rules will follow the 2005-2006 Hockey Canada Official Playing Rules with some exceptions below:

 - Playing format is 3 players + a goalie

-- The ideal number of players on a roster is 7, or less, although the maximum that can be on the roster is 10
+- The ideal number of players on a roster is 7, although the maximum that can be on the roster is 10

 - All players must be registered ahead of time

 - Females can play on males teams